 The spread of itinerary choices for Cuba cruises continues to grow with options ranging from short round trip cruises from Miami to Havana, through to more extensive itineraries with overnight stays in Havana coupled with visits to Santiago de Cuba and Cienfuegos.
 Cuba can also be combined with Eastern and Western Caribbean cruises to create the most comprehensive of Caribbean experiences.
-View cruises to Cuba from Florida and Boston, or view cruises from Havana with MSC Cruises.
+View cruises to Cuba, or view cruises from Havana.

 Top Caribbean Ports of Call